 Functionality Database backup Mailbox backup Backup Simplified naming of backup files N/A N/A Custom backup scheme > Retention rules > Advanced Settings There is no option to consolidate an Exchange backup to be moved or deleted that has dependencies.
 For more information, see the Custom scheme (p.
 25) section.
-N/A Operations with backups in va ults Exporting backups Backups that have no dependencies are exported without any Backups that have no dependencies are exported without any limitations. backup, the data from the bac chain (a full database backup dependent transaction log ba When exporting a transaction log backup, the data from the backup chain (a full database backup and its dependent transaction log backups up to the selected one) is copied to a When exporting an incremental mailbox backup, the data from the backup chain (a full mailbox backup and all of its incremental backups up to the selected one) is consolidated into a single backup.
+N/A Operations with backups in va ults Exporting backups Backups that have no dependencies are exported without any limitations.
+Backups that have no dependencies are exported without any limitations.
+When exporting a transaction log backup, the data from the backup chain (a full database backup and its dependent transaction log backups up to the selected one) is copied to a single backup.
+When exporting an incremental mailbox backup, the data from the backup chain (a full mailbox backup and all of its incremental backups up to the selected one) is consolidated into a single backup.
 Transaction log files will be applied to the database during recovery.
-Converting a backup to full N/A N/A Deleting backups Backups that have no dependencies are deleted with re deleted without any limitations.
+Converting a backup to full N/A N/A Deleting backups Backups that have no dependencies a re deleted without any limitations.
 A backup that has dependencies cannot be deleted separately from all its dependent backups.
-The state of the s encies manually, you should delete the o and all its dependent transaction log .
-If you set the retention rules to delete backups older than the specified age, the outdated backup (marked with the icon) will be kept until all backups that depend on it also become outdated.
+To delete a backup with dependencies manually, you should delete the entire backup chain (a full backup and all its dependent transaction log backups or incremental backups).
+If you set the retention rules to delete backups older than the specified age, the outdated backup (marked with the 🚡 icon) will be kept until all backups that depend on it also become outdated.
 Then, all the chain will be deleted at once.